meteorlxy/vuepress-theme-meteorlxy/docs/_posts/2019-02-27-theme-guide-en.md

       },
     },

+    // Header Config
+    header: {
       // The background of the header.
 You can choose to use an image, or to use random pattern (geopattern)
-    headerBackground: {
+      background: {
         // URL of the background image.
 If you set the URL, the random pattern will not be generated, and the `useGeo` will be ignored.
         url: '/assets/img/bg.jpg',

         // Use random pattern.
 If you set it to `false`, and you don't set the image URL, the background will be blank.
         useGeo: true,
+      },

+      // show title in the header or not
+      showTitle: true,
     },

     // Show the last updated time of your posts